-8. TAX ON PROFIT ON ORDINARY ACTIVITIES
+• TAX ON PROFIT ON ORDINARY ACTIVITIES

-(a) Analysis of charge in period 2021 £'000 2020 £'000
+(a) Analysis of charge in period 2022 £'000 202 £'00

 Tax on profit on ordinary activities

-United Kingdom corporation tax - -
+Jnited Kingdom corporation tax

-Adjustments to tax charge in respect of prior periods - -
+Adjustments to tax charge in respect of prior periods -

 Share of joint venture current tax -

-- -

-Deferred tax (note 8d)
+ı Deferred tax (note 7d) -

-Origination and reversal of timing differences - -
+Origination and reversal of timing differences -

-Adjustments to deferred tax in respect of prior periods - -
+ļ Adjustments to deferred tax in respect of prior periods -

-- -

-Total tax charge -
+1 Fotal tax charge -

--
+, (h) Eastors affecting toy shares for novied

-(b) Factors affecting tax charge for period The tax assessed is different than the standard rate of corporation tax in the UK of 19% (2020: The differences are explained below: 19%).
+(b) Factors affecting tax charge for period The tax assessed is different than the standard rate of corporation tax in the UK of 19% (2021: 19) The differences are explained below: %).

-Taxable Group (loss)/profit (45) 198
+1 Faxable (loss)/profit (561) (4

-Profit on ordinary activities multiplied by the standard rate of corporation tax in the UK of 19% (2020: 19%).
-(9) 38
+F Profit on ordinary activities multiplied by the standard rate of

+(corporation tax in the UK of 19% (2021: 19%).
+(107) (9

-Effects of:
+E Effects of:

-Fixed asset differences 2 6
+F Fixed asset differences 1

-Expenses not deductible for tax purposes - 12
+E Expenses not deductible for tax purposes -

-Income not taxable for tax purposes (8) -
+1 income not taxable for tax purposes (8

-Amounts charged/(credited) directly to STRGL or otherwise transferred (429) 625
+ļ Amounts charged/(credited) directly to STRGL or otherwise transferred 848 (42

-Chargeable gains/(losses) (19) -
+Chargeable gains/(losses) - (18

-Adjustments to tax charge in respect of prior periods (deferred tax) - (82)
+Adjustments to tax charge in respect of prior periods (deferred tax) - 4

-Adjust closing deferred tax to average rate - -
+Adjust closing deferred tax to average rate =

-Adjust opening deferred tax to average rate - -
+1 Adjust opening deferred tax to average rate -

-Deferred tax not recognised 412 (599)

-Tax on profit on ordinary activities (note 8a) -
+Deferred tax not recognised Tax on profit on ordinary activities (note 7a) (742) 41

 (c) Factors that may affect future tax charges

-The main rate of corporation tax is currently 19%, however this is due to increase to 25% from 1 April 2023.
-As this change in corporation tax rate had not been substantively enacted at the balance sheet date, deferred tax has been calculated using the current corporation tax rate of 19%.
-This change will reduce the company's future current and deferred tax charge accordingly.
+(The main rate of corporation tax is currently 19%, however this is due to increase to 25% from 1 A corporation tax rate had not been substantively enacted at the balance sheet date, deferred tax has corporation tax rate of 19%.
+This change will reduce the company's future current and deferred tax s been calculated using

 (d) Provision for deferred tax

-Short-term timing differences - - Losses and other deductions - -
+Short-term timing differences -

+Ĺ Losses and other deductions

+=